yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 ## Problem to Solve

-The objective of this system is to calculate scenarios for the most common shapes in a 2D map, such as rectangles, circles, and polygons.Before we dive into the topic deeper, let's first talk about the the "Axis-AlignedBounding Box" (AABB) algorithm.
-While it's not a single algorithm but a framework for collision detection, it forms the basis for many collision detection systems in 2D graphics and game development due to its simplicity and efficiency.Moreover, in the 2D world, AABB can effectively handle approximate collisiondetection for most cases.
-Consequently, the implementation ofthe AABB algorithm will be the focal point of this project.
+The objective of this system is to calculate scenarios for the most common shapes in a 2D map, such as rectangles, circles, and polygons.
+Before we dive deeper into the topic, let's first discuss the "Axis-Aligned Bounding Box" (AABB) algorithm.
+While it's not a single algorithm but a framework for collision detection, it forms the basis for many collision detection systems in 2D graphics and game development due to its simplicity and efficiency.
+Moreover, in the 2D world, AABB can effectively handle approximate collision detection for most cases.
+However, for more complex polygons, we need to introduce another algorithm called the Separating Axis Theorem (SAT).
+SAT is more precise but also more resource-intensive.
+For most cases in the 2D world, we can handle collision detection through the following steps:

+1. Preliminary screening of collision objects using AABB.
+2. Further checking with SAT.

 ### AABB's Pseudo code
 * Bounding Boxes: Each object in a 2D scene is enclosed by a rectangle (a bounding box)